 Teachers often face various challenges in face-to-face teaching:

-• students have very different levels of prior knowledge, which means that some are overchallenged and others underchallenged
+• Students come with very different levels of prior knowledge, leading some to feel overwhelmed while others are underchallenged

-• complex subject matter is difficult to teach in an understandable way
+• Complex subject matter can be difficult to convey in an accessible way

-• multimedia representations can be used to better illustrate abstract concepts
+• Multimedia representations chelp illustrate abstract concepts more clearly

-• Interactive tasks enable students to test their own understanding
+• Interactive tasks enable students to check and reflect on their own understanding

-At ZLL, we provide advice on how the use of digital tools can meaningfully enrich face-to-face teaching.
+At the ZLL, we provide guidance on how the use of digital tools can meaningfully enhance face-to-face teaching.

 Selbststudium digital unterstützen